Namibnat/silica_c/README.md

 ## Contributing

 This is a personal project, but if you're playing around with it and feel like I've done something silly, and for some reason you want to point me in the right direction, please feel free.
+Raise an issue, or a pull-request.

 ## Usage